 The CM and CMTS MUST function as IP hosts.
 As such, the CM and CMTS MUST support IP and ARP over DIX link-layer framing (see [DIX]).
+[Note: DIX link-layer framing refers to the frame format only; the CM and CMTS are not subject to the DIX 64 byte limit on minimum frame size.]
 The CM and CMTS MAY also support IP and ARP over SNAP framing [RFC-1042].